-Aidan's approach to political economy stems from the comparative politics tradition.
-Rather than seeking generalised laws to explain the cross-national variation in national varieties of capitalism, this research tradition seeks empirical case knowledge of the causal processes through which institutions and politics interact to produce variation in policy outcomes.
+My approach to political economy stems from the comparative politics tradition.
+Rather than seeking generalised laws to explain the cross-national variation in public policy outcomes, this research tradition seeks empirical case knowledge of the causal processes and mechanism through which institutions and politics interact to produce variation in policy outcomes.

-Aidan is also working with co-authors on projects that range from assessing the impact of rising house prices on wealth inequality in Europe; the elite politics of foreign direct investment in Ireland and Hungary; the impact of the media framing on attitudes toward corporate tax avoidance; and social pacts in Europe.
+i am also working with co-authors on projects that range from assessing the impact of rising house prices on wealth inequality in Europe; the elite politics of foreign direct investment in Ireland and Hungary; the impact of the media framing on attitudes toward corporate tax avoidance; and social pacts in Europe.

 In 2018, my colleagues and I received funding from the EU to develop a Jean Monnet Centre of Excellence in the New Political Economy of Europe.